Medical or Health Services Manager

 All states require licensure for nursing home administrators; requirements vary by state.
 In most states, these administrators must have a bachelor’s degree, complete a state-approved training program, and pass a national licensing exam.
 Some states also require applicants to pass a state-specific exam; others may require applicants to have previous work experience in a healthcare facility.
 Some states also require licensure for administrators in assisted-living facilities.
 For information on specific state-by-state licensure requirements, visit the National Association of Long Term Care Administrator Boards.

 A license is typically not required in other areas of medical and health services management.
-However, some positions may require applicants to have a social worker license.
+However, some positions may require applicants to have a registered nurse or social worker license.

 Although certification is not required, some managers choose to become certified.
 Certification is available in many areas of practice.
 For example, the Professional Association of Health Care Office Management offers certification in medical management, the American Health Information Management Association offers health information management certification, and the American College of Health Care Administrators offers the Certified Nursing Home Administrator and Certified Assisted Living Administrator distinctions.